Use This Industry Resource to Calculate Your Market Share, Develop New Markets and Analyze Changes in Key Industry Segments.

 With the employee counts from each market, you can compare the relative sizes of various end-user groups in your area.

 Each multiplier is a dollar figure that represents the average amount of electrical products that electrical distributors sell to each particular type of customer, on a per-employee basis or other “economic factor.”
-(See Electrical Wholesaling's National Multipliers on page 27.)
 When used with the employment figures in the regional profiles, the multipliers help you establish the amount of business electrical distributors could do with major customer groups in your area, and in total.

 For instance, you can go into greater detail by using locally available sources of information on employment or other measures in end-user industries.
 The professionals at the nearest business library should be able to direct you to a source for the numbers you need.
 These multipliers are also a good option for determining sales in an area of the country not covered in the list of major metropolitan areas in the regional profiles.
 The same approach applies if you want to look at one county in an MSA that covers six counties.
 You would have to obtain employment figures or economic factors from local sources.

 For instance, to find the number of electrical contractor employees in a place like Addison, Ill., a city not detailed in the East North Central regional profile, you could contact the local Chamber of Commerce, a nearby union chapter, the state university, the state's department of commerce or the local library to track it down.

 These multipliers come in handy if you want to approximate the amount of sales available from a particular account.
 For example, if a manufacturer employs 300 people, by applying the national multiplier of $582, you would expect the facility to purchase about $174,600 worth of electrical MRO product.